Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 The name of the young man is Tallis Silentspire.
 Upon conversing with him, the Player will learn the following things.

-- Tallis is Helena Silentspire's grandson.
+- Tallis is their cousin.
+He's Helena Silentspire's grandson.
 He was not on good terms with her as she was an awful woman, so she didn't leave him much in her will.
 - His parents died before Helena, a few winters ago.
 They both got very sick and didn't make it through to the spring.
 - He received word that someone got the deed to this manor and is cleaning it up, so he thought he would land a hand.
 - He doesn't want the deed for himself, but he'd like to join the PC in rebuilding the manor.